rbdannenberg/arco/doc/ugens.md

 The `sineb` unit generator addresses begin with `/arco/sineb` and the output is b-rate.

-### thru
+### thru, fanout

 **`Thru(inp [, chans] [, id_num])`**
+**`thru(inp [, chans])`**
+**`fanout(inp, chans)`**
 **`.set_alternate(alt)`**

+The Thru unit generator passes input to output without modification or delay.
+One application is to expand 1 channel to n channels, taking advantage of Arco's standard channel-adapting feature where single channel inputs are copied to form the required number of channels.
+Since this is a built-in fanout policy, you do not normally need `fanout` unless you want to force the number of channels or route  mono signal to all output channels (audio output is an exception in that if you play n channels which is fewer than exist in the output, only the first n output channels will receive a signal.)

-Thru objects are used for audio input (the audio input is written directly into the thru object's outputs and `inp_id` is ignored) and to make the audio output available with a one-block delay (after computing the output, it is written to the thru object's outputs and `inp_id` is ignored.)
+Thru objects are also used for audio input (the audio input is written directly into the thru object's outputs and `inp_id` is ignored) and to make the audio output available with a one-block delay (after computing the output, it is written to the thru object's outputs and `inp_id` is ignored.)